semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### Changing GitHub status check notifications

-By default, Semaphore will submit pull request status checks for the initial pipeline.
+By default, Semaphore submits pull request status checks for the initial pipeline.

-To change this, edit the status property in the repository section of the project's YAML.
+To change this, edit the status property in the repository section of the project's YAML file.

 #### Add status notifications from promoted pipelines